Wiegand sensor: Energy harvesting

 The consistency of the pulses produced by Wiegand sensors can also be used to provide energy for ultra-low power electronics to be operated using a single pulse.
 In addition, successive pulses can be stored to offset energy demand of low-power energy circuits.
 Alternatively, the pulses can be used to trigger, or ‘wake-up’, intermittently powered electronic circuits.

 In certain applications, both functions of the pulses (magnetic sensing and energy harvesting) are exploited.
 The pulse energy is used to power ultra-low power circuitry or ICs which, in turn, use the timing of the pulses to perform calculation tasks (e.g. count event data).

 Applications

 Typical applications fall into three main categories; pulse generation applications, power transmission applications and combined sensing and energy harvesting applications.

 Pulse generation

 As a reliable source of consistently timed pulses, Wiegand sensors are used in industrial and commercial flow-metering applications (e.g. water and gas), and also to calculate rotation speed in tachometers (e.g. high-speed trains).

 Power transmission

-By placing the Wiegand sensor within an oscillating electro-magnetic fields (e.g. from a Helmholz coil), Wiegand sensors can be used to provide energy for low power applications in environments where high frequency transmission is challenging (e.g. transcutaneous power for medical devices).
+By placing the Wiegand sensor within an oscillating electro-magnetic fields (e.g. from a Helmholtz coil), Wiegand sensors can be used to provide energy for low power applications in environments where high frequency transmission is challenging (e.g. transcutaneous power for medical devices).